 There’s nothing quite like a good brew.
-Whether it’s part of your morning ritual, keeps you going through the mid-afternoon slump or it's something you look forward to sharing over gossip with friends or alone with a great magazine and slice of cake.
+Whether it’s part of your morning ritual, keeps you going through the mid-afternoon slump or it's something you look forward to sharing over gossip with friends (once the pandemic has passed) or alone with a great magazine and slice of cake.

 The benefits of tea